mnowlin/poli211/syllabus/POLI211syllabus-body.md

 \noindent This course will be _lecture_ and _discussion_ based.
 Being able to adequately participate requires you to come to class prepared by having done the assigned readings prior to class.
 In addition, you should be prepared to participate in class by asking questions and making informed comments that add to the class discussion. **I may call on you to answer a question or discuss your policy issue**.

 \vspace{0.1in}
 \noindent Laptops are allowed, but discouraged.
 Phones are only to be used to answer quiz questions.  _I encourage you to take notes by hand, with pen and paper_.
 [You learn better that way](https://www.nytimes.com/2017/11/27/learning/should-teachers-and-professors-ban-student-use-of-laptops-in-class.html).
 I recommend taking notes using the [Cornell Method](http://www.usu.edu/arc/idea_sheets/pdf/note_taking_cornell.pdf).
-Also, lecture slides will __not__ be made available outside of class.
+Also, lecture slides will generally __not__ be made available outside of class.

 ## Course Goals and Learning Objectives